 Once we have obtained all the necessary information on a particular patient, we’ll create a customized treatment plan.
 For simple snoring, the treatment plan is relatively straightforward and minimally invasive.
 For sleep apnea patients, treatment options will include weight loss, C-PAP devices, surgical management, and more.

 We use the surgical procedure somnoplasty to offer a little to no pain therapy for both snoring and sleep apnea.
 By reducing and tightening the obstructive tissue in the back of the mouth, we’re able to markedly reduce – or entirely eliminate – snoring in the vast majority of patients.
-To read more about somnoplasty at Northwest Face & Body.
+To learn more about Somnoplasty at Northwest Face & Body, contact us today!